Jemima (cat): Appearance

 Jemima is a tiny kitten with a short wig and a spiked collar.
 Her coat is a rich satin red with black, brown and white tinges and a white chest.
 Her gloves/leg warmers are black and white, and the actress portraying her often has large eyes to make the character seem more innocent.
-When the show was reworked in 2014, her wig colors were changed from red and black to a less blocky, scruffy brown.
+When the show was reworked in 2014, her wig colours were changed from red and black to a less blocky, scruffy brown.

 Sillabub

 When the show transferred from London to Broadway, the name "Jemima" was believed to carry negative racial connotations in the United States through its association with Aunt Jemima.
 The character was renamed using another of T. S. Eliot's Jellicle names, "Sillabub" (a portmanteau of "silly" and "Beelzebub").
 The name "Sillabub" has since been used by other productions such as the Australian ones.
 In the long-running Japanese production by the Shiki Theatre Company, Jemima and Sillabub are two separate characters.
 Sillabub would eventually be used as Jemima's name in the 2019 film adaptation.